wreck-lab/docs/advanced.md

 - the [endstop phase detection](https://github.com/KevinOConnor/klipper/blob/master/docs/Endstop_Phase.md) algorithm which greatly improves the accuracy of the end stop switches.
 This aspect is very critical for Delta printers to achieve consistent first layers
 - the [Delta Calibration Procedure](https://github.com/KevinOConnor/klipper/blob/master/docs/Delta_Calibrate.md) documentation
 - the [Bed Levelling Procedure](https://github.com/KevinOConnor/klipper/blob/master/docs/Bed_Level.md) documentation
-- the [sensorless homing]() supported by the printHAT.
-If you are willing to activate it follow the [instructions].
+- the [sensorless homing](https://www.klipper3d.org/TMC_Drivers.html) supported by the printHAT.
+If you are willing to activate it follow the Klipper instructions at the link provided.
 Not recommend for Delta printers due to the lower accuracy compared to regular end-stop switches.